KotlinForFabric/Awesome-Kotlin-Fabric/README.md

 * [Fabrik](https://github.com/jakobkmar/fabrikmc) (fabrikmc-compose)
   - render any compose gui on the server side and display it to the player ingame
-  - gives you acces to the whole world of Material UI
+  - gives you access to Material UI
-  - more info on compose can be found [here](https://github.com/JetBrains/compose-jb)
+  - more info on Compose can be found [here](https://github.com/JetBrains/compose-jb)
 * [Fabrik](https://github.com/jakobkmar/fabrikmc) (fabrikmc-igui)
   - server side GUIs using inventories, high level abstraction, GUI built using a DSL
   - transition effects, automatic rerender on state changes